ishant9805/taskky/README.md

 ---

-Taskky is developed by Ishant from India🇮🇳.
+Taskky is developed by Ishant from India.
 For any inquiries or contributions, please contact ishant9805@gmail.com.